Discretionary Housing Payments

 If you do not agree with our decision

-You can ask us to look at our decision again; if you want us to look at our decision again, you will need to write to us and explain why you think our decision is wrong.
+You can ask us to look at our decision again; if you want us to look at our decision again, you will need to write to us and explain why you think our decision is wrong, within 1 month of the decision being made.
 If we look at your claim again, it will be by a different member of staff who has not dealt with your claim before.